 [Editor’s Note: Earlier this month, iRunFar Managing Editor Meghan Hicks traveled to Bekoji, Ethiopia, a hub of Ethiopian elite running, to observe and participate in the Girls Gotta Run Foundation program there.
 Girls Gotta Run is a U.S. nonprofit that awards scholarships to girls and young women in Bekoji to give them elevated access to education, health care, organized run coaching, life-skills development, and more.
 This week, we’re bringing you daily dispatches from Bekoji.
-Please consider donating to iRunFar’s fundraising campaign for Girls Gotta Run.
 Thanks to Jaybird for sponsoring these dispatches.]

 We are at the finish of the Bekoji 100 Relay, a running event that started 100 miles and 13.5 hours ago at the edge of Bale Mountains National Park southeast of here.
 Over the course of that distance and time, 48 people–a combination of Girls Gotta Run team members, female Ethiopian Athletics Federation team members, and visitors from several Western countries–ran five-kilometer, paved-road increments, passing the proverbial baton from runner to runner until we connected the start- and finish-line dots.

 How can 13.5 hours seem at the same time like a lifetime and no time?
 So much has happened that the starting line feels a world away, now separated from us by so many stories.
 Yet the day is also such a blur that the only explanation is an immediate, rocket-ship journey.